serenity-js/serenity-js/book/from-scripts-to-serenity/speaking-the-right-language.md

 High-level scenarios like the one above tend to change less frequently than the screens, fields and buttons used to implement them.
 This separation helps to keep the scenarios stable and the maintenance costs lower.

-For a Cucumber scenario to become an automated test, Ineed to implement the [Given/When/Then](https://github.com/cucumber/cucumber/wiki/Step-Definitions) steps in the scenario using a programming language such as JavaScript.
+For a Cucumber scenario to become an automated test, we need to implement the [Given/When/Then](https://github.com/cucumber/cucumber/wiki/Step-Definitions) steps in the scenario using a programming language such as JavaScript.

 ----